kylesome/nameko-site/content/home/installation.md

 $ pip install nameko
 ```

-To read the detailed installation instructions, see our [documentation](http://docs.nameko.io).
-Use the [discussion forum](https://discourse.nameko.io) to raise questions or problems you may have.
-Chat to us on [Gitter](https://gitter.im/nameko/Lobby) for some real-time interactions
+To read the detailed installation instructions, see our [documentation](http://docs.nameko.io)